zhanwenxiao/UrbanSCD/README.md

 # Overview

-UrbanSCD is a publicly available urban-scale photogrammetric 3D point cloud change detection dataset with rich change annotation and semantic annotation, which consists of two sub-datasets, namely HKCD-V2 and AHNCD.
+UrbanSCD is a publicly available urban-scale photogrammetric 3D point cloud change detection dataset with rich change annotation and semantic annotation, which consists of two sub-datasets, namely HKSCD and UtrechtCD.

-## HKCD-V2 Dataset
+## HKSCD Dataset

-You can download the HKCD-V2 by this link "[https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg](https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg)" and email the "zhanwenxiao@whu.edu.cn" to get the password.
+You can download the HKSCD by this link "[https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg](https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg)" and email the "zhanwenxiao@whu.edu.cn" to get the password.

-## AHNCD Dataset
+## UtrechtCD Dataset

-You can download the HKCD-V2 by this link "[https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg](https://pan.baidu.com/s/1MvNdHQzuWK6cTEihCfeW3g)" and email the "zhanwenxiao@whu.edu.cn" to get the password.
+You can download the UtrechtCD by this link "[https://pan.baidu.com/s/12c9h_iDtNmCyI-ovFjMUGg](https://pan.baidu.com/s/1MvNdHQzuWK6cTEihCfeW3g)" and email the "zhanwenxiao@whu.edu.cn" to get the password.